Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 ### The Free-Threaded ABI: `cp3XYt`

-The fix that ultimately stuck was developed by [Sam Gross](https://github.com/colesbury) and others working on the Python runtime team at Meta.
+The fix that ultimately stuck was developed by [Sam Gross](https://github.com/colesbury) and others working on Python internals at Meta.
 The key insight that led to scalable free-threaded Python was to give up on requiring that all threads agree on the exact reference count for all objects at all times.
-Instead, split the counts between references that are from other objects "owned" by the same thread and references from objects on other threads.
+Instead, adopt [biased reference counting](https://dl.acm.org/doi/10.1145/3243176.3243195): split the count between references held by the thread that "owns" the object and references from every other thread.
-Local references can use cheap integer addition and subtraction and shared references can be deferred until a point when the interpreter can synchronize state between threads.
+The owning thread updates its local count with cheap non-atomic addition and subtraction, while other threads update a separate shared count [using atomic instructions](https://peps.python.org/pep-0703/#biased-reference-counting) — more expensive, but with no global lock.
+For a few object types that are constantly accessed by many threads — top-level functions, code objects, modules — the interpreter goes further and [defers reference counting entirely](https://peps.python.org/pep-0703/#deferred-reference-counting), computing the true count only while threads are paused for garbage collection.

 There must also be a way to ensure accessing or mutating an object's state happens reliably.
 Rather than use a _global_ lock, the solution Sam and collaborators settled on was to use many fine-grained locks.
 In fact, one lock per Python object.
+Extensions and the interpreter acquire these per-object locks through the [Python critical section C API](https://docs.python.org/3/c-api/synchronization.html#python-critical-section-api).

-To make that a little more concrete: on Python 3.15, the `PyObject` struct is defined like this on the free-threaded build of CPython:
+To make that a little more concrete: on Python 3.15, the `PyObject` struct is defined [like this](https://github.com/python/cpython/blob/v3.15.0b3/Include/object.h#L156-L167) on the free-threaded build of CPython:

 ```c
 struct PyObject {